MIG and TIG are two common welding methods with similar-sounding names in the world of welding.

 Plus, MIG welders are versatile.
 They deal with thick materials better than TIG, so learning on a MIG welder exposes workers to more kinds of work.
 Plus, you can do all this with only one hand.

-To start the arc, you just pull the MIG gun trigger on many machines.
-MIG welders are sometimes called the “hot glue gun” of welding for this reason.
+To start the arc, you just pull the MIG gun trigger.
+For this reason, MIG welders are sometimes called the “hot glue gun” of welding.

-Workers can easily learn the process, get good productivity, and make quality MIG welds far more quickly than learning the more complicated TIG process.
+Workers can easily learn the process, get good productivity, and make quality MIG welds faster than learning the more complicated TIG process.

 The slow nature of TIG welding and the lower deposition rates make the TIG cost per foot of bead more expensive.
 It also means an experienced welder is needed to do the work, which is more expensive.